randomaccess3/OLE_Research/OLE_Extract/README.txt

-POLE found http://www.dimin.net/software/pole/ with minor modifications to extract act OLE streams without user interaction
+﻿POLE found http://www.dimin.net/software/pole/ with minor modifications to extract act OLE streams without user interaction

 This code hasn't been tested with anything other than a couple of jumplists.